jeremyneveu/m2-npac-grac/chapters/en/08_acceleration.md

 **Notions from this chapter**

 _Galactic cosmic rays and the SNR paradigm_
 - What are Galactic cosmic rays?
-Which energy range do the cover?
+Which energy range do they cover?
 - What are SNRs?
 Why are they believed to be the main sources of Galactic cosmic rays?

 _Acceleration processes_
-What are the two Fermi mechanisms?
+- What are the two Fermi mechanisms?
+- What do the particles bounce off on either side of a shock front?

 :::